XapaJIaMnu/gLM/README.md

   * Completely rewrote the BTree construction algorithm to make it faster, deterministic and also producing better, more regular BTrees.
   * First Trie level is now an array.
   * Performance has improved ~2x compared to the previous release.
+* Version 0.3
+  * Export example python bindings of the LM.